 If both mating types (A1 and A2) come into contact with one another, sexual reproduction may occur.
 Meiosis occurs in the gametangia and then a nucleus from the antheridium enters the oogonium.
 Following karyogamy (the fusion of two nuclei) in the oogonium, a thick-walled, diploid oospore (Figure 19) is formed.
 Sexual reproduction was first reported in Mexico and the mating types were described there (Galindo and Gallegly, 1958).
 The pathogen reproduces sexually in the Netherlands and parts of Scandinavia.

-In the absence of the oospore stage, Phytophthora infestans survives between potato crops as mycelium in infected tubers or tomato fruit.
+In the absence of the oospore stage, P. infestans survives between potato crops as mycelium in infected tubers or tomato fruit.
 If infected tubers are left behind at harvest or dumped at the edges of fields (Figure 10), sporangia may be produced on the infected tubers or new volunteer sprouts that appear the following spring.
 Air currents carry sporangia to healthy potato foliage.
 Sometimes seed potatoes can become infected and stem lesions occur that can kill the plant (Figure 21); freshly cut seed tuber surfaces are especially susceptible to infections from airborne spores in contaminated storage facilities.
 If infected seed are planted, local infection can occur.
 The pathogen spreads by movement in infected tuber tissues and asexual reproduction of clonal lineages is common (see Disease Cycle) (Figure 20).
-An animated video is available to visualize the disease cycle (See Verreet and Klink, 2010) in teaching tools section of the APS Press.
+An animated video is available to visualize the disease cycle (See Verreet and Klink, 2010) in the teaching tools section of APS PRESS.

 Temperature and moisture are the most important environmental factors affecting late blight development.
 Sporangia are formed on the lower leaf surfaces (Figure 5) and infected stems (Figure 4) when relative humidity is < 90%.
 Sporulation can occur from 3-26°C (37-79°F), but the optimum range is 18-22°C (64-72°F).
 Sporangia germinate directly via a germ tube at 21-26°C (70-79°F).
 Below 18° C (65°F), sporangia produce 6 to 8 zoospores which require water for swimming.